 You’ve an instinct for seeing through and their hidden agenda would burst like EXPLOSIVES!

-On this your natal day, this WONDERFUL WEDNESDAY, and a truly lovely DAY…
+On this your natal day, this SALUTARY SATURDAY, a truly lovely DAY…

 I wish to do a toast, a ringing and a loud HURRAY…